Iskandariya: History

 In ancient times Alexandria stood halfway between Babylon (the place of Alexander's death) and Seleucia on the Tigris (the capital of the Seleucid Empire, very near to modern Baghdad).

-As of now, most of the town is made up of slums.
-Buildings are built from brick, mud, and sheet metal.
-The nearby city of Musayyib houses the largest power plant in Iraq, made by Russian engineers.
+Buildings are mostly constructed with brick, mud, and sheet metal.
+The nearby city of Musayyib houses the largest power plant in Iraq.
 The Hateen Munitions Complex located in and around Alexandria housed the majority of the munitions for the former regime.
 There are also apartments in Iskandariya, called the Hateen Apartments, which received their name from all the workers at the munitions plant living there.

 Saddam Hussein's nuclear programme

 During the late 1980s, Alexandria was the site of a major element of Saddam Hussein's programme to acquire nuclear weapons.
 The Al Qaqaa State Establishment, located in the town, is believed to have been put in charge of developing the non-nuclear components for a nuclear weapon.
 It was subsequently inspected by United Nations weapons inspectors and officials from the International Atomic Energy Agency (IAEA).
 In 1989, the British journalist Farzad Bazoft was arrested there after visiting Alexandria to check reports that an explosion at the Al Qaqaa plant had killed 7000 people.
 He was subsequently executed by the Iraqi authorities.

 The town is also the location of a major factory, the al-Quds General Company for Mechanical Industries.
 In 2001, the Iraqi government explored the possibility of establishing a joint Iraqi-Belarusian tractor factory on the site.